 Sharing: Each week we want to see group members sharing what is happening in their lives—joys, sorrows, sins, struggles, places where we feel like God met us or spoke to us, or places where God feels distant.
 Some of this will happen during the study, but most of it will happen in informal conversations before the meetings start.
 We also try to facilitate space for sharing by hosting family meals together.
 Meals slow things down and bring us closer to one another.
 We see these meals as an opportunity to create space for us to encounter the Spirit of God.
 In fact, we think that the conversations at family meals can help create the kind of relational depth needed to apply God’s Word to one another’s lives.

 Joining a group costs something—presence and participation.
 It requires a ten-week commitment to be present for weekly meetings.
 Obviously, allowances are made for sickness, vacation, work conflicts, and other special events, but not much more.
-It also requires your participation to come prepared for sermon discussions.
-Each week you will find in our worship guide the questions that we discuss in our group meetings.
-We ask that you come to group having answered these questions beforehand.
+It also requires your participation to come prepared for sermon discussions by listening to the sermon ahead of time and reading the text that is being discussed.

 At the end of each quarter, you will have the choice to recommit to your current group or to try another group.
 It might take a few tries before you find the group that fits you best.
 Our hope is that you will find a group that you can develop friendships in for many years to come.